Skip to content

 Knowledge

-When reviewing knowledge before an escalation decision, look for facts that explain the current failure: known service names, endpoint-specific maintenance windows, hardware limitations, or previously accepted false positives.
-Do not treat pending proposals as trusted evidence until a reviewer has approved them.
+When reviewing knowledge before an escalation decision, look for facts that explain the current failure: known service names, endpoint-specific maintenance windows, hardware limitations, or previously recorded false positives.
+Do not use the document as a reason to ignore a failed Sentinel execution; failed executions should still create or reuse self-healing work, and incorrect Sentinel behavior should be handled through regeneration.

 Organization-wide runbooks and imported support content still live in IT Knowledge Base.